Pylo/MCreatorLink/README.md

 ## Development

 To contribute to Minecraft Link, clone this repository and setup this workspace as you would do with any Minecraft mod.
-We recommend to use Intelij IDEA for the development.
+We recommend you to use Intelij IDEA for the development.

 To clone the submodules too, use: